3 Days Playing Mermaids in Mallorca

 Drinks — Arlequin and Guirigall

-From the green chartreuse shots being served on the counter, you may not realize that two 21 year old girls ended up here with four Danes in their late 50’s!
-In all of my tasting experiences abroad, the nature of wine to warm up strangers and form unlikely friendships is unparalleled, and such was the case here!
+From the green chartreuse shots being served on the counter, you may not realize that two 22 year old girls ended up here with four Danes in their late 50’s!
+In all of my tasting experiences abroad, the tendency of wine to warm up strangers and form unlikely friendships is unparalleled, and such was the case here!
 Following the end of our experience at Avinae Wine & Spirits, we all headed across the street to circus-themed Arlequin Restaurant & Cocktail Bar where Dani treated everyone to a peppery liqueur none of us had tried before!
-I imagine the tasting owners have some kind of partnership with Arlequin, as it’s conveniently located across the street and we’re definitely not the first group to end up here with Dani.
+I imagine the wine shop owners have some kind of partnership with Arlequin, as it’s conveniently located across the street and we’re definitely not the first group to end up here with Dani.

 A woman serving traditional Mallorcan drinks at a bar with a customer in the foreground.